-Popular Las Vegas haunted house Fright Dome won’t be back at Circus Circus and we’re your only source for behind-the-scenes scoop about the direful news.
+Popular Las Vegas haunted house Fright Dome is cancelled at Circus Circus and we’re your only source for behind-the-scenes scoop about the direful news.

 Here’s the lowdown.